-Not applicable (if no schools in the SEA or perate Provision 3 skin this nage) \Box Tive applicable ((11 110 50110015 111 uic SFA U perate i rovision J, skip uns page
+Not applicable (if no schools in the SFA o perate Provision 3, skip this page)

 2105.
 Are non-federal funds being properly allocated to account for the difference of offering all meals to students at no charge and YES NO the Federal reimbursement?
-Comm ients: 2106.
-What procedures are/were used to calculate the Base Year level of for each school implementing Provision 3? federal ass istance Comm nents: 2107.
-What procedures are used to apply the Base Year level of federal assistance to the Non-base Year's claims for reimbursement?
-Comm nents: 2108.
+Comm nents: 2106.
+What procedures are/were used to calculate the Base Year level of federal assistance for each school implementing Provision 3?
+Comm nents: 2107.
+What procedures are used to apply the Base Year level of federal a Non-base Year's claims for reimbursement? assistance to the the Comm nents: 2108.
 If applicable, were adjustments made to the level of federal assistance established during the Base Year?
 YES NO If yes, describe the procedure used for the adjustment.
 Comm nents: